derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 >
 >The future of bitcoin is not in the hands /u/theymos, or any particular developer.
 The future is what we, as an informed community, decide as a whole.
 If you want to support 1mb blocks then, great, argue that point and vote by running that version of the client software but, if you want to see bitcoin scale, then do so by voting for a client which enables those rules.

+#### 25 August 2015

+SlushPool announces it is [suspending voting on BIP 101 after a DDos attack.](https://slushpool.com/news/update-bip101-voting-disabled-because-of-ddos-attack/)

 #### 29 August 2015

 Ten days after his anti-censorship post on Let’s Talk Bitcoin, former /r/bitcoin moderator /u/jratcliff63367 announces that he has been [removed from his role.](https://www.reddit.com/r/bitcoin_uncensored/comments/3iwzmk/so_long_and_thanks_for_all_the_fish/) In the thread, /u/theymos chimes in to explain why he removed jratcliff: